aoloe/scribus-plugin-export-epub/README.md

 And, finally, just make a pull request to let me know about it!

+PLEASE:

+- don't submit files that you don't want to see published on the internet and
+- try to keep the files as simple as possible and
+- submit one sample file per case.

 ## TODO

 - get the text and its formatting to correctly export